 If your child plays a sport consistently, it is time to invest in a sport specific shoe.
-The support for these shoes is very different depending on the sport they play.
+The support for these shoes vary depending on the sport they play.

 Run your hand inside the shoe and feel for any sharp edges, creases, seams or lumps.
 They may look good on the outside and still be defective on the inside!

 Take into account the weight of the shoe.
 A heavy shoe is a heavy burden on feet.
-Tendinitis is a common condition seen when feet are having to work over time to lug around the shoe.
+Tendinitis is a common condition seen when feet are having to work over time to lug the shoe around.

 Heels and wedge shoes are not appropriate for school.
 Stairs and play grounds, with distracted children to prey on, are a winning combination for ankle sprains.